School Committee - February 06, 2025

 He can kind of bring this for inclusion if we are so inclined and ask them to include it in the warrant.

-So we are trying to see if there is interest in enabling that discussion and vote at town meetings.
+So, we are trying to see if there is interest in enabling that discussion and vote at town meeting.

-Just to clarify, to be crystal clear, this would not be us discussing whether to put this technology on buses.
+The, the, this, just to clarify, to be crystal clear, this would not be us discussing whether to put buses, put it, put this technology on buses.

 Dan?